steveculshaw/brindlewoodbay/README.md

 Before leaving, take photo's to confirm if anyone returns to "here" ... oh, yeap, the tree and holes look like a flute.<br>

 Go to contact Dr. Banerjee at the Community College ...<br>

+Krystal quizzes Dr.Banerjee about the marine changes. <br>
+It's not only the marine life, look out for the grey dog in the woods.<br>
+... what's different?<br>
+Dogs are only mean to have four legs!<br>
+Check out a museum in Boston, where there are notes on a investigation into a ship arrived in the late 1870's, with a manifest mentioning an obelisk, which had been raised the seabed at Brindlewood.<br>
+But it's missing! <br>
+Who raised it ... a Capt.Stern?<br>

+Head to the museum to poke through the "restricted" archives ...<br>
+So what is there on the Deep Reaver, the U-Boat, the hippies who were driven away ...<br>
+Checking the archives ...

+* there is a red leather manifest, detailing an ancient obelisk (1884), pulled from the bed of the bay, lifted taken ashore by Capt.Stern, who wheeled it away on a wagon.<br>
+  * *NOTE: lighthouse built in 1899*
+  * *NOTE: Deep Reaver returned in 1877*
+* a note of the survivors; Ed Coffin, Balam Stockton, Varnie Greenleaf, Pierre Beauregard, John Hapsbury, Liam MacAllister, Victor Longmore, Valentine Hill (whose daughter married into the Stern family)<br>
+* a local's comment that the obelisk wasn't taken to town, it was taken up the road to the old Stockton farm

 ## All Void Clues so far